Data protection notice

 You have the right to access, rectify and, where processed on the basis of your consent, port your data at any time.
 You may also request the erasure of your data that is not included in the Register from the database 18 months after the expiry of the EU trade mark or closure of the relevant inter partes procedure.
 You also have the right to object to and restrict certain processing of your data.
 We will review your requests and grant your rights provided that certain conditions are met.

 You can edit your personal data and login details, change your settings and manage your subprofiles via your User Area in the Options section.
-Learn more about how you can exercise your rights in the User Area or in each individual privacy statement in question 12.
+For any other matters, you can send your request through the Contact Form in your User Area or send us an email to DPOexternalusers@euipo.europa.eu

 Cookies are small text files sent by a website server and stored on your device (such as a computer, table or phone).

 This information is used to gather aggregated and anonymous statistics with a view to improving our services and your user experience.
 None of the cookies require your consent.
 The collection, aggregation and anonymisation of this data are performed in the data centre of the EUIPO under adequate security measures.

 Our website also complies with the ‘Do Not Track’ option.
 If you enable the DNT option in your web browser, we will respect your choice and your browsing experience on our website will not be tracked for our anonymised statistics.
 Instructions on how to activate this option can be found below:

 We use social media to present our work through widely-used and contemporary channels.
 Our use of social media is highlighted on our website, for instance, you can watch EUIPO videos, which we upload to our YouTube page, and follow links from our website to Twitter, Facebook or LinkedIn.